-In children with dyspraxia, so far only 'open' trials of fatty acid supplementation have been carried out (Stordy, 1997), 15 children whose poor motor skills initially placed them in the bottom 1% of the population were treated with an omega-3/omega-6 fatty acid supplement, and retested after 12 weeks.
-Improvements were found on objective measures of manual dexterity, ball skills, and balance, as well as on parental ratings of the children's dyspraxic and ADHD symptoms.
-However, open studies can never be regarded as reliable because expectations can influence the results, and the first randomised, double-blind plabebo-controlled trial in dyspraxia is now underway.
+In children with dyspraxia, so far only open trials of fatty acid supplementation have been carried out (Stordy, 1997).
+15 children whose performance on standardised measures of motor skills initially placed them in the bottom 1% of the population were treated with a supplement containing DHA, EPA, AA and DGLA.
+They were then retested after 12 weeks.
+After supplementation, improvements were found on objective measures of manual dexterity, ball skills, and static and dynamic balance, as well as on parental ratings of the children's dyspraxic symptoms.
+In addition, ADHD symptoms in these children (Conners Parent Rating Scale) were also reduced following the fatty acid treatment.